initialed85/the-last-ci-image-you-will-ever-need/README.md

 # the-last-ci-image-you-will-never-need

+# status: working and in production (as part of the Bitbucket CI/CD setup) at my day job

 3-odd GB of raw, unadulterated continuous integration goodness- the last CI image you'll ever have to touch.

 Not actually true, note even close- just the last CI image I'll ever need for the at least the next few weeks or so.